Kemo-Huang/learnOS/learn-shell.md

 then echo 10 is less than 20
 else echo 10 is larger than 20 fi  # end if

-# -eq   equal
-# -ne   not equal
-# -gt   greater than
-# -ge   greater or equal
-# -lt   less than
-# -le   less or equal

 i=0
 while [ $i -lt 10 ]  # while loop